The Need & the Opportunity

 We have designed a three-tiered approach to technical assistance.

-The center website, which serves as the “home” for our general tier of technical assistance, will curate tools, resources, and publications, as well as evidence-based programs and practices, intended to address the field’s most important and urgent needs.
+The center website, which serves as the “home” for our general tier of technical assistance, curates tools, resources, and publications, as well as evidence-based programs and practices, intended to address the field’s most important and urgent needs.
+You can find the tools and resources we have published and curated here.
+We also share resources through our monthly e-newsletter; sign up here through our Contact form.

-The center will also offer tailored professional learning and networks of practice of varying intensities and in consultation with thought leading subject matter experts.
+The center also facilitates tailored networks of practice for SEAs and LEAs, offered with consultation from thought leading subject matter experts.
+This year, we are offering two networks of practice:

-The center will work in extended partnership with 1-2 SEAs or LEAs to design and implement strategies and initiatives related to the priorities of the center.
+The center works in extended partnership with 1-2 SEAs or LEAs to design and implement strategies and initiatives related to the priorities of the center.

 We will disseminate what we learn together in our targeted and intensive relationships on this website, so that it is universally available.